 By day a software developer, Bob Woodbury was a Tahoma Robotics Club software development mentor by night.
 When asked why he likes working with our club, he said: “There’s nothing else like it.
 Our club’s robots are very competitive, and the program is intellectually challenging — there is no high school sport more exciting than a FIRST robotics tournament.”
 He helped the club develop software to scout other teams’ strengths and weaknesses during competition.
 As a mentor on the Robotics Team, Mr. Woodbury was a key player in our success and is greatly appreciated.
-Unfortunately we lost Bob Woodbury.
+Unfortunately, we lost Bob Woodbury in 2018.
 He will forever be missed.